Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • You're building an SEO-friendly website.

 MPA is a traditional (older) type of web application.
-Multi-Page Applications are characterized by reloading the entire page each time the user interacts with them, which can slow their operation down and affect the User Experience.
+Multi-page applications are characterized by reloading the entire page each time the user interacts with them, which can slow their operation and affect the user experience.

 • Page rendering (HTML code generating) on the server side